 ANOTHER ENVIRONMENTAL PROJECT AWARDED TO SANEXEN: THE MAJOR RAYROCK MINE REMEDIATION

 MONTRÉAL, Jan.
-16, 2023 /PRNewswire/ - SANEXEN Environmental Services Inc. ("SANEXEN"), a subsidiary of LOGISTEC Corporation ("LOGISTEC"), has been awarded the major environmental remediation project of the former Rayrock mine in Northern Canada.
+16, 2023 /CNW Telbec/ - SANEXEN Environmental Services Inc. ("SANEXEN"), a subsidiary of LOGISTEC Corporation ("LOGISTEC"), has been awarded the major environmental remediation project of the former Rayrock mine in Northern Canada.

 The impacts of the mine on the surrounding land – and the local community – have been felt for generations.
 This project will allow the indigenous Tlicho people to return to the land.
 SANEXEN will be in charge of the extensive cleanup of the former Rayrock uranium mine and its surroundings, which include lakes and beautiful natural habitats.